LEEK, QUEEN OF THE STAFFORDSHIRE MOORLANDS

 Brindley's Water Mill of 1752 East side of Mill Street

-Victorian mock Tudor opposite 'The Unicorn' at the bottom of
+Victorian mock Tudor opposite 'The Unicorn' at the

-Saint Edward Street.
+bottom of Saint Edward Street.

-'The Unicorn' on the corner of Brook St. and Saint Edward St. and
+'The Unicorn' on the corner of Brook St. and Saint

-beyond it 'The Quiet Woman'
+Edward St. and beyond it 'The Quiet Woman'

-Alms House: The Gift of Elizabeth Ash, widow, the eldest daughter of William Jollife Esqr.
-A.D.
-1696.
-Restored 1911 Georgian House now a restaurant called No. 64
+Alms House: The Gift of Elizabeth Ash, widow, the eldest

-Market Hall Foxlowe
+Market Day Foxlowe

 The Market was built in 1897 and the main entrance is on Market Square.
 Overlooking the square from the east is Foxlowe built in the late 18th century.
 It is described by Bode in 1979 as the head-quarters of the Amalgamated Society of Textile Workers and Kindred Trades, Labour Party head-quarters and Working Men's Club.
 Also on the square but not shown in my pictures is the Red Lion, dating from the early 18th century.
+In 2023, it is disappointing to see that residential streets near the town centre are festooned with new telephone wires or broadband fibre going from poles to each premise.

 The Buildings of England, Staffordshire, by Nikolaus Pevsner, Penguin, 1974, ISBN 0 14 071046 9